"I’ll keep my mouth closed and I’ll breathe through my nose." Finn, The Very Stuffy Nose

 Until our son, Finn, was 6 years old, he had not slept through the night… We thought we had tried everything, and we were tired.
 It never occurred to us to look at how he was breathing.

-Look closely… is your child breathing through their nose or mouth?
+Take a look… is your child breathing through their nose or mouth?

 It turned out, Finn was a mouth breather.
 We had no idea his mouth breathing habit led to nasal congestion.
 We learned that an open mouth posture makes it harder to get restorative sleep.
 Sleep quantity is not necessarily restorative unless it is quality.

 He was a restless sleeper.
 Tossing and turning, he would repeatedly call out through the night for help.
 His breathing was labored, he was sweating profusely during naps and at night.
 He suffered from nightmares and dark circles under his eyes.
 Despite waking up tired and yawning, he had an abundance of energy throughout the day.
 He developed eczema on his face and was congested to the point of trying to clear his nose and throat several times a minute.
 He was clearly in distress.